Is vaping harmful?

 What are the benefits of switching from smoking to vaping?

-Switching from cigarettes to e-cigarettes could save you a lot of money.
-Some people spend more than others, but in general, vaping costs less than half as much as smoking.
+Switching from cigarettes to e-cigarettes could also save you a lot of money.
+Some people spend more than others, but in general, smoking costs over three times as much as vaping.

 Is passive vaping harmful?

 There is no good evidence that second-hand vapour from e-cigarettes is harmful.
-As vapes are still relatively new, we can’t be sure there aren’t any long-term effects to people who breathe in someone else’s vapour.
+As vaping is still relatively new, we can’t be sure there aren’t any long-term effects to people who breathe in someone else’s vapour.
 But this is unlikely to be harmful.

 Passive vaping is not the same as passive smoking.
 This is because e-cigarettes do not contain tobacco.

 Nicotine is the chemical that makes cigarettes addictive.
-But it is not responsible for the harmful effects of smoking.
-Nicotine does not cause cancer, and people have used nicotine replacement therapy safely for many years.
-Nicotine replacement therapy (NRT) is safe enough to be prescribed by doctors.
+But it is not responsible for the harmful effects of smoking, and nicotine does not cause cancer.
+People have safely used nicotine replacement therapy (NRT) to stop smoking for many years.
+Nicotine replacement therapy is prescribed by doctors or is available from pharmacies.

 Royal College of Physicians.
 Nicotine without smoke: Tobacco harm reduction.
 (2016).